|Alberta Wild Rose (Prickly Rose)|

 Patterson Pride Plum is a fruit tree with weeping branches.
 This hybrid plant needs a wild plum tree for cross pollination before it can produce fruit.
 Patterson Pride's fruit is much larger and sweeter than other hardy plums, excellent for fresh eating, baking... more

 Pembina Plum is an upright tree great for backyards and rural areas.
-This tree needs to be pollinated by a wild plum tree in order to produce high yields of fruit.
+This hardy tree needs to be pollinated by a wild plum tree in order to produce high yields of fruit.
+We recommend pairing Pembina with Patterson Pride Plum as these varieties cross pollinate well... more

 Pin Cherry is a small tree that produces clusters of white blossoms in spring followed by bright red berries that ripen through the summer.
-Then in the fall, the red color of the leaves is really quite attractive.
+The attractive red color of the leaves in the fall is an added bonus.

 The fruit is quite sour when eaten fresh but is... more